asbott/Apparatus/README.md

 Apparatus should be fully functional on Linux systems using x11.
 Has been tested with Manjaro 20.1.2, compiling with g++ 10.2.0.

 # Showcase
+(These gifs are of a very outdated version1)

 Runtime management of entites/components (entt backend)
 ![](repo/entitiescomponents.gif)